-They were joined by a few others at points along the way: the spiky, cynical Muriel “Jim” Jaeger; the otherworldly Amphilis T. Middlemore; and the quiet, serious Catherine “Tony” Godfrey, in particular.“Mutual Admiration Society” both captures the spirit of the group and misrepresents it.
-They supported each other emphatically.
-But they were the exact opposite of the simple echo chamber of praise the name could imply.
+They were joined by a few others at points along the way: the spiky, cynical Muriel “Jim” Jaeger; the otherworldly Amphilis T. Middlemore; and the quiet, serious Catherine “Tony” Godfrey, in particular.

 Their words are preserved in libraries scattered across England and the United States, creating a composite archive that is at once deliberate and accidental.
 Even though they produced copious and vivid letters, stories, poems, and photographs, the members of the MAS resist any attempt by outsiders to know them completely.
 Jim would stipulate that her personal papers be burned after her death.
 DLS probably would have destroyed more of her papers if she hadn’t died suddenly and relatively young.
 The members of the MAS kept each other’s secrets, too.
 The question of who knew the truth about DLS’s illegitimate son, and when, has always exercised her biographers, but the members of the MAS are like a wall on this subject: the solidarity of their friendship will not be breached.